 The Way Things Were

-For years, a commercial real estate broker had no choice but to dedicate significant time and resources to the gathering of property information.
+For years, a commercial real estate broker had no choice but to dedicate significant time and resources to the gathering of property records to source real estate leads.
 Collecting data points like ownership history, zoning regulations, and owner contact information was a constant challenge — one that constrained brokers to both a very specific geographic region and area of industry expertise.

 The accessibility of data, however, also serves as the great equalizer.
 While commercial real estate brokers now have unprecedented access to properties across the country, so do all of their competitors.
 For some brokers, this leveling of the playing field signals a return to the days of hyper-specialized CRE.